-Some synthetic stones are chemically and optically identical to their natural counterparts.
-For example, a synthetic emerald may be a real emerald but not a natural emerald.
 Depending on the process used, synthetic gemstones may even have the same inclusions and flaws found in natural gems.
 Or, they may have telltale signs they're synthetic.
-Distinguishing between synthetic and natural gemstones can be very difficult.
+Distinguishing between synthetics and their natural counterparts can be very difficult.

 Synthetic or created gemstones have been on the market since the early 1900s.
 Simulated gemstones or "lookalikes" have been around as long as people have valued gems.
 Don't assume that an old stone is a natural stone.

 There are many gemstone treatments and enhancements used to improve natural gemstone rough.
 For example, heat is often used on sapphire to improve color and melt silk inclusions.
-Some people would say all treated stones should be considered synthetic or created gemstones.
+Some people would consider all treated stones as synthetic or created gemstones.
 Personally, I don't generally agree with this view.
-However, I think there is a gray area.
-If a natural gem receives extreme treatments, it should be considered a synthetic gem.
+However, I think a gray area does exist.
+If a natural gem receives extreme treatments, it should fall under the synthetic category.

 Editor's note: take a look at the 2018 IGS survey on gemstone treatments to see the range of opinions people have on the subject.
 For an example of what might constitute "extreme treatment," consider the acid treatment Type B jade receives.

 How to Cut a Simple Heart Ruby or Sapphire

 Customer Multiple Orders and Returns

 Precision Faceting a Story Gemstone: Choosing Rough